wne-csit-gray/claude-course-assistant/README.md

 # Claude (Code) Course Assistant Template

-A GitHub template repository for instructors to create AI-powered course development assistants using Claude.
+A GitHub template repository for instructors to utilize Claude Code for course management.

 ## Overview